18 July 2023 | 2 min read

 • Custom

 Once you have selected your preferred payout cycle, click Save.
-By following these steps, you will be able to postpone payouts according to your preferences using the selected cycle.
+By following these steps, you will be able to postpone payouts according to your preferences using the chosen cycle.

 If you opt for PayPal as your withdrawal method, there will be no withdrawal fee, and the minimum payout amount for PayPal is $1000.